Live in Italy without working

 You have eight days to register yourself at the Italian Authorities and then apply for an Elective Residence Permit when you enter.

-We will assist You in the entire process in Italy for You and Your family members.
+We will assist you and your family members in the entire process in Italy.

 That’s an important step, or the authorities may revoke your Visa.